A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials: The Main Ideas

 We turn now to a more quantitative explanation of how Taylor expansion will be used.
 For any smooth potential $\la(\s,t)$, Taylor's theorem gives

 where $E_t$ represents the ``error'' due to the chosen truncation of the Taylor expansion.
-We always choose our potentials so these errors are controllable; therefore we shall ignore them in the rest of this discussion.
-Potentials made from solutions of \eqref{eqn: backward nonlinear equation} are not globally smooth; rather, they are constant for $s$ below a critical value and smooth for $s$ above that value, with a first derivative that jumps at the critical value.
-Taylor expansion can be used for $s$ above the critical value, but a different argument is needed at the critical value.
-We shall ignore this issue for now, returning to it later in this section.
+To illustrate the main idea, we ignore $E_t$ and the smoothness issue of $\la$ for now.

 The dynamic programming principle \eqref{eqn:DPP for original game} says that when $\la$ is replaced by $\la^d_\delta$, the min-max of the left hand side is $0$.
-Therefore we would like the min-max of the right side to be $0$ (or nearly so):
+Therefore we would like the min-max of the right side to be nearly $0$: